Aquamarine is the blue variety of Beryl that’s named for sea water because of its brilliant color.

 - Defends justice and honor

-- Connects you to the water element (strengthening the emotions and the intuition)
+- Connects you to the energy of the water element

-- Provides a soothing energy when it’s needed most
+- Provides soothing energy when it’s needed most

 Colors: Soft blue-green, sky blue